engineerookie/Advanced-DigtalClock/README.md

 >sd4 <-- as_2
 ### Clock display
 <img src="https://user-images.githubusercontent.com/92795777/149896843-cf0c77a7-e097-497f-abdf-e02ddcf60bc2.png" width="300" height="350">
 This module is the most complex in this entire project because it contains both the normal clock counting and clock alarm function.

+>clk_1hz: clock input
+>sw3: toggle alarm mode on/off
+>fsm_in: signal of FSM
+>set1,set2: input data for refreshing digit
+>d_h1,d_h2,d_m1,d_m2,d_s1,d_s2:output the clock digit
+>led,aled:indicating the alarm mode

->There exists a critical issue between the clock display module and the clock/alarm digital setting module and we will discuss it later
+There exists a critical issue between the clock display module and the clock/alarm digital setting module and we will discuss it later

 The clock function consists with two parts which are the display and receive/store data.These two parts correspond the input signal of FSM,you can check the list at the previous section.Here is the screenshot of part of the code.
 <img src="https://user-images.githubusercontent.com/92795777/150484327-516680d4-8b4b-4540-9a4c-8cf2631a6a59.png" width="550" height="350">